zulip/zulip-mobile/docs/howto/ios-tips.md

 ## Other commands

-* `npm run ios-min` - runs in an iOS simulator in the minimally supported device (currently iPhone 5S)
+* `yarn ios-min` - runs in an iOS simulator in the minimally supported device (currently iPhone 5S)

-* `npm run ios-max` - runs in an iOS simulator in the newest/most premium supported device (currently iPhone X)
+* `yarn ios-max` - runs in an iOS simulator in the newest/most premium supported device (currently iPhone X)

-* `npm run ios-device` - runs on a physical iOS device, you need to edit the device name in package.json
+* `yarn ios-device` - runs on a physical iOS device, you need to edit the device name in package.json

 ## Running on an iOS device